 (g) For a new land disposal site:

-(A) Include a written closure plan that describes the steps necessary to close all land disposal units at any point during their active life pursuant to under OAR 340-094-0110 to 340-094-0120 or 340-095-0050 to 340-095-0060; and
+(A) Includes a written closure plan that describes the steps necessary to close all land disposal units at any point during their active life pursuant to under OAR 340-094-0110 to 340-094-0120 or 340-095-0050 to 340-095-0060; and

-(B) Provide evidence of financial assurance for the costs of closure of the land disposal site and for post-closure maintenance, of the land disposal site, pursuant to under OAR 340-094-0140 or 340-095-0090, unless the department exempts a non-municipal land disposal site from this requirement pursuant to under OAR 340-095-0050(3).
+(B) Provides evidence of financial assurance for the costs of closure of the land disposal site and for post-closure maintenanceof the land disposal sitepursuant to under OAR 340-094-0140 or 340-095-0090, unless the department exempts a non-municipal land disposal site from this requirement pursuant to under OAR 340-095-0050(3).

 (h) For a new conversion technology facility:

-(A) A description of the technology to be used at the facility including the types, sources, and amounts of feedstocks to be processed, the processing methods, the products, the amounts of each product and waste expected to be produced by the facility, the expected uses of the products and disposition of the wastes, and how feedstocks and products will be stored;
+(A) A description of the technology to be used at the facility including the types, sources, and amounts of feedstocks to be processed, the processing methods, the products, the amounts of each product and waste expected to be produced by the facility, the expected uses of the products and disposition of the wastes, the types of virgin products that the feedstocks for, and products of, the conversion technology facilityare intended to replace, and how feedstocks and products will be stored;

-(B) A description of leachate, stormwater, and process water produced at the facility, including information on the chemical composition of process water and leachate;
+(B) A description of the leachate, stormwater, and process water produced at the facility, including information on the chemical composition of the process water and leachate;

-(C) A description of flammable gases and liquids expected to be produced by the facility, and how those materials will be managed; and
+(C) A description of the flammable gases and liquids expected to be produced by the facility, and how those materials will be managed; and

 (D) The methods that will be used to exclude from feedstocks any materials that are detrimental to the conversion technology process or resultant products.